StanLivitski/proper2/README.md

  - whether or not the library is allowed to cache the handler (along with the value of its respective setting it may contain)

-Each concrete handler class must have a default (no-args) constructor.
+Concrete handler classes instantiated by proper2 must have a default (no-args) constructor.

 In most cases, applications do not have to provide all of the above information for each setting they have.
 Proper2 has a number of template handler superclasses